engineeringwitharavind/Python/README.md

 If you are new to programming or Python, no worries!
 There are plenty of tutorials and documentation to get you started.
 Here are a few links which might be of help:
 - [Python Programming:](https://pythonprogramming.net/introduction-to-python-programming/) A turorial with videos about the basics of python.
 - [Python Geeks for Geeks:](https://www.geeksforgeeks.org/python-programming-examples/) If you are comformtable with basics,then dive into this website.You can learn more here in depth.

-## Acknowledgements
-My Solutions may not be so accurate or optimal for you.So don't check your solutions with my solutions completely.Use it just for reference.
-Thanks.

 Good Luck :thumbsup: